I’ve decided to answer the big question, are essential oils toxic to cats?

 Can’t remember this list?
 Feel free to pin and share!

-Certain oils can also negatively affect humans.
-While I diffuse many single oils, like lavender and peppermint, I instantly get a headache with any oil blend (usually an orgy of oils altogether).
+While I diffuse many single oils, like lavender and peppermint, I instantly get a headache with certain oil blends (usually an orgy of oils altogether).
 A key component is the purity of the oils too.
-As mentioned above, if the quality of the oils are poor, they are infinitely more dangerous than pure oils.
+As mentioned above, if the quality of the oils are poor, they are more dangerous than pure oils.
 Today, most diffusers produce much more saturated scents.
 If people can be sensitive to these smells, imagine how assaulting these scents can be to Mittens.

-I know, I know, now you are left with a bunch of toxic oils and you don’t know what to do with them.
-You can always use these oils in a room with a closed door, such as a bathroom when taking a shower.
-Also, if possible, you can take your diffuser to work and use those oils.
-This is what I did, and I sleep so much better at work now.
+The biggest takeaway I learned from talking to my vet and researching about essential oils and cats is to just be aware.
+For more info, I really liked this article from the Pet Poison Helpline.
+You can always use these oils in a room with a closed door, such as a bathroom when taking a shower or you can take your diffuser to work and use those oils.

 If anything, please remember: